Logo Voyage

 You can check the original Wikivoyage article Here

-Kungsleden ("King of Trails") is a 430 kilometres (270 mi) hiking trail in northern Sweden, from Abisko to Hemavan, through part of Sápmi, the region inhabited by the Sámi people.
-The trail passes through the Laponia national parks, the largest wilderness area of Europe.
+Kungsleden ("King of Trails") is a 450 kilometres (280 mi) hiking trail in northern Sweden, from Abisko to Hemavan, through part of Sápmi, the region inhabited by various Sámi peoples.
+The trail passes through the Laponia national parks, the largest wilderness area of the EU.

 At Sälka, the trail passes Kebnekaise, the highest mountain in Sweden.